Flight disruptions cascade across US after computer outage

 _______

-AP White House Correspondent Zeke Miller contributed to this report from Washington, D.C.
+AP writers Zeke Miller and Tara Copp contributed to this report from Washington, D.C.
 AP Business Writer Kelvin Chan contributed from London.
 AP reporter Freida Frisaro contributed from Miami.
 AP Airlines Writer David Koenig contributed from Dallas.

 Credit: Seth Wenig